IBM/powerai-vision-object-detection/README.md

 ![architecture](doc/source/images/architecture.png)

 ## Flow

 1. User uploads images to create a PowerAI Vision dataset
 1. User labels objects in the image dataset prior to training
 1. The model is trained, deployed and tested in PowerAI Vision
 1. User can detect objects in images using a REST client

 ## Included components

-* [IBM Power Systems](https://www-03.ibm.com/systems/power/): A server built with open technologies and designed for mission-critical applications.
+* [IBM Power Systems](https://www.ibm.com/it-infrastructure/power): A server built with open technologies and designed for mission-critical applications.
-* [IBM PowerAI](https://www.ibm.com/ms-en/marketplace/deep-learning-platform): A software platform that makes deep learning, machine learning, and AI more accessible and better performing.
+* [IBM PowerAI](https://www.ibm.com/us-en/marketplace/deep-learning-platform): A software platform that makes deep learning, machine learning, and AI more accessible and better performing.
-* [IBM PowerAI Vision Technology Preview](https://developer.ibm.com/linuxonpower/deep-learning-powerai/technology-previews/powerai-vision/): A complete ecosystem for labeling datasets, training, and deploying deep learning models for computer vision.
+* [IBM PowerAI Technology Preview](https://developer.ibm.com/linuxonpower/deep-learning-powerai/technology-previews/powerai-vision/): A complete ecosystem for labeling datasets, training, and deploying deep learning models for computer vision.

 ## Featured technologies
-* [Artificial Intelligence](https://medium.com/ibm-data-science-experience): Artificial intelligence can be applied to disparate solution spaces to deliver disruptive technologies.
+* [Artificial Intelligence](https://developer.ibm.com/technologies/artificial-intelligence/): Create apps that accelerate, enhance, and scale the human expertise.
 * [Node.js](https://nodejs.org/): An open-source JavaScript run-time environment for executing server-side JavaScript code.

 # Watch the Video